metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Test-Credential.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

+### None.
+You cannot pipe objects to Test-Credential

 ## OUTPUTS